Luigian/Php_Piscine/README.md

 ### Day 08
 Awesome Starships Battles I

 This day we covered the utilisation of traits (inheritance but in an horizontal point of view), final classes, exceptions (handling errors), reflection classes and reflection objects (recover and manipulate the data inside).
 The exercise goal was to create a game called "Awesome Starships Battles", a 2 players game which goal is to control a fleet of spaceships and eliminate the adversary fleet first.
-The composition of this game was very convenient to put togheter in practice PHP-OOP, HTML and CSS.
+The composition of this game was very convenient to put togheter PHP-OOP, HTML and CSS.

 ### Day 09
 JavaScript and JQuery

+The las day of the piscine was dedicated to learn the syntax and functions of JavaScript, and throught DOM (Document Object Modeling) we created interactive web pages setting mouse and keyboard events to affect the appearence of HTML elements.
+Finally we get involved with the JQuery library and AJAX to update parts of a web page without reloading the whole page (asynchronous execution).

 ### Rush 00
 E-commerce